 Hixson-Lied Center for Clinical Excellence

-The Nebraska Medical Center unveiled the Hixson-Lied Center for Clinical Excellence in October 2005.
+Nebraska Medicine unveiled the Hixson-Lied Center for Clinical Excellence in October 2005.
 The Center is the largest emergency department in the Midwest, with more than 27 state-of-the-art operating rooms, radiology equipment that can scan the body in 10 seconds and a Newborn Intensive Care Unit designed around our tiniest patients.

 The four-story, 165,000 square foot (15,330 square meters), $57.3 million building houses the Emergency Department; a Newborn Intensive Care Unit that is built around sick and premature newborns and their families; a Radiology Unit equipped with the latest technology; and Operating Rooms, each designed for both the minimally-invasive procedures and open surgeries like liver transplantation.